 How do sugars affect my body?

 Sugars gives you energy in the form of calories and provides building blocks for other molecules your body needs such as proteins and fats.

-What benefits do natural sweeteners provide other than sweetness?
+What benefits does HFCS provide other than sweetness?

 - Provide texture and enhance “mouth-feel”